J-Afzal/Lane-and-Object-Detection/README.md

 2. Fix clang linting issues
-    cpp core guidelines-special-member-functions for Terminal Games (mainmenu and game) clean up comments
+    cpp core guidelines-special-member-functions for Terminal Games (mainmenu and game)

+3. Clean up C++ lane detection code and supplementary code (ignore object detection) clean up comments
+   Add doxygen docs page to readme

-    Update terminal games linters with any changes from the above Update README and check terminal games for any changes needed Clean up folder organisation
+Update terminal games linters with any changes from the above Update README and check terminal games for any changes needed

 x.
-Create build script to build opencv on any platform and then build my code
+Create build script to build opencv on any platform and then build my code (same for terminal games?)

 x.
-Clean up C++ lane detection code

-x.
 Clean up C++ object detection code

 x.
 Upgrade to newer YOLO

 x.
-Clean up performance test code
+Clean up performance test code (replace with C++) or delete

 x.
 Implement C GUI window to encapsulate main code and performance test code?

 x.
 Test with CUDA

-1. Re-do installation from start but releaseWithDebugInfo:
+1. Re-do installation steps from start but releaseWithDebugInfo:
    1. download opencv and opencv-contrib
    2. configure cmake
       1. BUILD_opencv_world=ON